It’s time for the annual Plastic Free July challenge! Here are 31 ways to get started on your journey to live plastic free.

-1. Grow your own.
+1. Grow your own

-Growing your own reduces your need to shop, and reducing your need to shop reduces the risk of buying items wrapped in plastic or having to take a plastic shopping bag when you’re picking something up on the go.
+Growing your own food reduces your need to shop, and reducing your need to shop reduces the risk of buying items wrapped in plastic… or having to take a plastic shopping bag when you’re picking something up on the go.

-2. Join or start your own food co-op.
+2. Join or start your own food co-op

-3. Invest in a reusable takeaway coffee cup collection.
+3. Invest in a reusable takeaway coffee cup collection

-4. Collect reusable bags that you love to use.
+4. Collect reusable bags that you love to use

-5. Make apple scrap vinegar.
+5. Make apple scrap vinegar

 This stuff is great.
-You can use it to replace normal apple cider vinegar in your pantry, and replace many plastic-packaged cleaning products with it in your laundry.
+You can use it to replace normal apple scrap vinegar in your pantry, and replace many plastic-packaged cleaning products with it in your laundry.
 Best of all, it is literally made with scraps!

-And make carrying your own a daily ritual.
+And make carrying your own reusable water bottle a daily ritual.

-8. Make your own probiotic ferments.
+8. Make your own probiotic ferments

-If you don’t feel like growing or making your own is always going to be for you, join your local Rough Trade group (or start your own if you don’t have one) and start trading and bartering relationships with your neighbours.
+If you don’t feel like growing or making your own is going to be for you, join your local Rough Trade group (or start your own if you don’t have one) and start trading and bartering relationships with your neighbours.
 Chances are someone is making what you want, and vice-versa!

-10. Make bone broth, or veg scrap stock.
+10. Make bone broth or veg scrap stock

 And store it to ensure a long supply of nutritious base-stock for your cooking.
 Our recipe from nutrient-dense food guru Mel Turnbull is simple, yet it tastes incredible and makes use of scraps.

-11. Do a rubbish-bin audit.
+11. Do a rubbish bin audit

-Shopping at supermarkets for these items means they will almost always come prepackaged, robbing you of the chance to chat to your local butcher about putting your chops directly into a BYO-container and spreading the zero-waste word.
+Shopping at supermarkets for these items means they will almost always come prepackaged, robbing you of the chance to chat to your local butcher about putting your chops directly into a BYO-container and spreading the zero waste word.

-14. Make your own body products.
+14. Make your own body products

-16. Give up on plastic sponges.
+16. Give up plastic sponges

-17. Commit to natural fibres in your wardrobe.
+17. Commit to natural fibres in your wardrobe

-18. Make your own potting mix.
+18. Make your own potting mix

-It’s very easy, can be made of home-grown soil products (compost, leaf mould, worm castings) and means no more expensive, plastic-wrapped potting mix!
+It’s very easy, can be made of home-grown soil products (compost, leaf mould, worm castings) and means no more expensive, plastic-wrapped potting mix.

-19. Get fizzy in the kitchen.
+19. Get fizzy in the kitchen

-20. If you’re craftily-inclined, get into natural dyeing.
+20. If you’re craftily-inclined, get into natural dyeing

 Our craft guru Deborah Brearley op-shops and stashes up on different scraps of yarns and fabrics and then dyes them together to create a unified colour, so that these scraps can come together and be made into new crafty items.
 See Pip issue 7 for Deb’s natural dyeing know-how.

-21. Pack your lunch.
+21. Pack your lunch

 Or carry snacks if you’re a grazer on-the-go.
 Planning ahead and being prepared means you will be less likely to buy plastic-wrapped snacks to fill you up if you get stuck out and about with a grumbling tummy.

-22. Make your own sunscreen.
+22. Make your own sunscreen

 If you spend a lot of time outdoors like our family, then you will know you go through quite a bit of sunscreen – but did you know you can make your own?

-23. Grow your own chook food.
+23. Grow your own chook food

-You may not be able to grow all your own chook food in your backyard, but you can have a crack at reducing your external inputs and reduce the amount of packaged food you need to buy too with our simple homegrown tips.
+You may not be able to grow all your own chook food in your backyard, but you can have a crack at reducing your external inputs and reduce the amount of packaged food you need to buy with our simple homegrown tips.

-24. Make your own toothpaste.
+24. Make your own toothpaste

 It is deliciously fresh, much cheaper than normal toothpaste, free of questionable additives and simple to make.

-25. Store your fruit and veg correctly.
+25. Store your fruit and veg correctly

-26. Make your own washing powder – it’s easy!
+26. Make your own washing powder

-27. If you take-away food, try asking your local restaurant if they will let you BYO containers.
+27. If you take-away food, try asking your local restaurant if they will let you BYO containers

-It is seriously easier than you think.
-Salt and mould are responsible for a whole lot of deliciousness.
+It is seriously easier than you think… Salt and mould are responsible for a whole lot of deliciousness.

-29. Start a co-operative to get your own dairy goat.
+29. Start a co-operative to get your own dairy goat

-30. Make your own garden seaweed fertilizer.
+30. Make your own garden seaweed fertilizer

 It’s cheap and doesn’t come in a plastic bottle, plus it gives you a great excuse for a seaside holiday!